intel/FdtBusPkg/Docs/DeviceDrivers.md

 Sometimes the device needs to be initialized at an early phase.
 For example, VariableRuntimeDxe requires the flash to be accessible, which may introduce a dependency on the NOR flash driver.

+Another example are drivers that implement architectural protocols, such as `EFI_TIMER_ARCH_PROTOCOL`.
+These need to be available prior to the BDS phase.

-This can be resolved using the DXE APRIORI list, which will load the specified drivers in the specified order before dispatching anything else.
+This can be resolved using the DXE
+APRIORI list, which will load the specified drivers in the specified order before dispatching anything else.
 For example: